sandor-lokos/QC_doc/config_workflow.md

 For demonstration, [here](https://github.com/sandor-lokos/QC_doc/blob/master/ft0-ageing-alio2-cr1-flp200.json) is the FLP JSON file for the aging task and [here](https://github.com/sandor-lokos/QC_doc/blob/master/ft0-digits-ageing-qc-epn.json) is an EPN JSON that should work based on the arguments above.
 Now, this is only for aging test.

+I also just assume that the combination of them should work, too, and as many ```qc/tasks/DigitQcTaskFT0``` block can be added as many the user needs.